 All shows awarded five stars by Broadway Baby are automatically considered for The Bobby Award; first by the judging team and then those shortlisted are seen by a senior member of the editorial team.
 There are no set number of Bobby Awards, however in previous years an average of just five trophies are handed out over the entire festival.
 The Bobby is recognition that you have created something truly special.

 Mervyn Stutter Spirit of the Fringe Award

-The Mervyn Stutter 'Spirit of the Fringe' Awards (aka ‘The MERVs’), along with Mervyn's regular 'Pick of the Fringe' show, are this year celebrating their 27th anniversary which makes them one of the oldest Awards on the Fringe.
+The Mervyn Stutter 'Spirit of the Fringe' Awards (aka ‘The MERVs’), along with Mervyn's regular 'Pick of the Fringe' show, are this year celebrating their 28th anniversary which makes them one of the oldest Awards on the Fringe.

-Seven Awards are given in this special ‘Spirit of the Fringe Awards’ show which is always the final show each year (this year, Sunday 26th Aug 2018).
+Seven Awards are given in this special ‘Spirit of the Fringe Awards’ show which is always the final show each year (this year, Sunday 25th Aug 2019).
 These Awards acknowledge and celebrate the talent, hard work, pluck and sheer doggedness demanded of performers from all genres on the Fringe to make a show a success.

-Winners of a MERV are chosen from the 140 amazing shows that have been highlighted during the regular 2018 'Pick of the Fringe' showcases, so it is fair to say that the winners are the crème de la crème.
+Winners of a MERV are chosen from the 140 amazing shows that have been highlighted during the regular 2019 'Pick of the Fringe' showcases, so it is fair to say that the winners are the crème de la crème.
 Given this, it could justifiably be argued that this is the best show of the whole ‘Pick of the Fringe’ run.

 For more information go to www.mervspotfringe.com